-In 2014, approximately 91% of our sales occurred in markets outside of the United States in each market's respective local currency.
+In 2015, approximately 89% of our sales occurred in markets outside of the United States in each market's respective local currency.
 We purchase inventory primarily in the United States in U.S. dollars.
 In preparing our financial statements, we translate revenue and expenses in our markets outside the United States from their local currencies into U.S. dollars using weighted average exchange rates.
 If the U.S. dollar strengthens relative to local currencies, our reported revenue, gross profit and net income will likely be reduced.
-For example, foreign currency fluctuations negatively impacted reported revenue by approximately 3% in both 2014 compared to 2013 and 2013 compared to 2012.
+For example, foreign currency fluctuations negatively impacted reported revenue by approximately 8% in 2015 compared to 2014 and by approximately 3% in 2014 compared to 2013.
 Foreign currency fluctuations can also result in losses and gains resulting from translation of foreign currency denominated balances on our balance sheet.
 Although we may engage in transactions intended to reduce our exposure to foreign currency fluctuations, there can be no assurance that these transactions will be effective.
 Given the complex global political and economic dynamics that affect exchange rate fluctuations, it is difficult to predict future fluctuations and the effect these fluctuations may have upon future reported results or our overall financial condition.